AndroBrain/flutter_todo_app/README.md

 # todo_app

-A todo app based on youtube tutorial
+A todo app using a hive database.

 ## Getting Started